tarek-aliani-1/Dr.Health/README.md

-# Dr.Health - Medical Image Analysis Chat
+# Dr.Health - Medical Image-Analysis & Chat

-A **Flutter-based web application** for analyzing medical images and providing health-related advice using **Google's Gemini AI API**.
+Analyzing medical images and providing health-related advice.
 This app allows users to upload images (e.g., X-rays, MRI scans, or even fridge contents) and receive AI-generated insights or meal suggestions based on the uploaded content.

 ---